Attic Elevators: Cost, Safety & Convenience

 On the lower end of the price range, SpaceLift Products offers the SpaceLift™ attic lift Model 5222-SC for $1,895 with free shipping and a two-year warranty.
 The unit is 22 inches wide by 57.5 inches long and 7 inches high.
 Capacity is 200 pounds and 24 cubic feet per trip.
 It comes with two controls, one mounted on the unit and another for wall mounting.
 (SpaceLift Products offers a second model 28 inches wide with the same length and height for $100 more.)

-On the higher end of the price range, VersaLift Systems offers Models 32W & M for $3,467.
-They are 34 inches wide by 69 inches long and 60 inches high.
+VersaLift Systems lifts start at $2,397 for a unit 20 3/4 inches wide by 44 inches long, carrying 15 cubic feet per trip and up to 200 lbs.
+Its largest model goes for $3,797 for 34 inches wide by 69 inches long and 60 inches high.
 Capacity is 250 pounds and 35 cubic feet per trip.
 (The difference between models is whether it has a wireless remote or wall-mounted control.)

 Installation costs for these attic elevators or attic lifts start around $500.
 Some models like the SpaceLift are often installed as do-it-yourself, DIY, projects.
 It is designed to fit between floor joists in the attic.
 Installation requires basic carpentry and electrical skills.